DENTAL IMPLANTS PRESENTATION

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, Dr. Jackson are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Lawson is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
-There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
+There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

-Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Dr. Jackson performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Dr. Lawson performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.